 In this chapter, we will walk you through many ways social media can help you CONNECT, ENGAGE, and GROW your business.

-“60% of users learn about new products through Instagram”
+“Approx. 80% of global social media users learn about new products via Facebook.”

 Brand awareness is the key!
 Thankfully social media can help you get recognised because it’s a platform with a ton of people in one place.
 Thus giving you the potential to be seen by more and more people.